andkov/Longitudinal_Models_of_Religiosity_NLSY97/Vignettes/dplyr/Data_Manipulation_Guide.md

     9  2000                   NA   733  6748 0.108625
     10 2001                Never  1627  6748 0.241108

-verify that this is what we wanted to achieve:
+To verify that this is what we wanted to achieve:

 ``` {.r}
 dplyr::summarize( filter(s, year==2000), should.be.one=sum(percent))